 Still convinced it'll wreak havoc with your overenthusiastic sebum glands?
 It's counterintuitive, but applying oil actually tricks the skin into thinking that it's already made enough of its own, so in time, it's believed oil can train your skin to be less oily—go figure.

 Applying oil actually tricks the skin into thinking that it's already made enough of its own, so in time, it's believed oil can train your skin to be less oily.

 You apply it at night (hence "midnight" being in the name) to take advantage of the fact that at night our skin enters recovery mode.
 You can use it alone, or add it to your favorite PM moisturizer to give it a hydration boost.
-Weirdly, our skin's barrier decreases in density at night, which means these ingredients have a better chance at reaching its lower layers and making a real difference.
-You only need about 2 to three drops each night to reap the full benefits.
-If you're looking for a way to carve out some self care each night, massage the oil into your skin, starting at your jawline and up to your forehead.
+Weirdly, our skin's barrier decreases in density at night, which means these ingredients have a better chance of reaching their lower layers and making a real difference.
+You only need about two to three drops each night to reap the full benefits.
+If you're looking for a way to carve out some self-care each night, massage the oil into your skin, starting at your jawline and up to your forehead.
 And don't forget to apply it to your neck and decolletage area, too.

 The Results: Reliable and dependable

 And make a difference it does.
 I always turn to it when my skin is looking whacked-out, and my skin drinks it up before I've even had the chance to put my book down and turn the light off.
 It's so reliable that I know that only after a few days of using the oil, my skin will be back to its usual, perky self.
 And it's that kind of dependability we could all use in our lives.